 On February 7, 2020, the Board of Directors amended its stock repurchase authorization to \$500 million of the Company's outstanding shares.
 This new stock repurchase authorization supersedes the previous authorization of \$350 million of which about \$138 million remained.
 During the first three months of 2020, the Company purchased 1.6 million shares for \$105 million, leaving \$395 million remaining under the authorization.
 No time limit was set for the completion of the program which conforms to the requirements under the Senior Credit Facility, the 364 Day Facility and the Senior Notes currently outstanding.
-Subsequent to the end of the first quarter of fiscal 2020, to enhance our liquidity position in response to COVID-19, management elected to temporarily suspend share repurchases under our existing stock repurchase program.
-The existing program remains authorized by the Board of Directors and we may resume share repurchases in the future at any time, depending upon market conditions, our capital needs and other factors.
+The existing program remains authorized by the Board of Directors and we may repurchase shares in the future at any time, depending upon market conditions, our capital needs and other factors.
+Purchases of shares may be made by open market purchases or privately negotiated purchases and may be made pursuant to Rule 10b5-1 plan or otherwise.